What is emergency contraception?

 The morning after pill

-Levonelle and ellaOne are pill forms of emergency contraception that are stocked in our online clinic.
+Emergency contraception pills Levonelle and ellaOne are stocked in our online clinic.
 Both types can be used after unprotected sex to prevent an unwanted pregnancy.

 Levonelle contains a high dose of levonorgestrel - a synthetic form of progesterone that is also used in some routine contraceptive pills - while ellaOne contains ulipristal acetate.
 Both pills prevent pregnancy by preventing ovulation and/or fertilisation.